Antonio Grajera

 Antonio Grajera was a soldier and early Californian pioneer.

-Grajera became a Spanish frontier soldier around 1778.
-Later, following his promotion to Lieutenant in the Espana dragoon regiment, he traveled to San Diego to take up his appointment as Commandantof the Presidio of San Diego on October 19, 1783.
+Grajera became a Spanish frontier soldier around 1778, and was eventually promoted to Lieutenant in the Espana dragoon regiment.
 He never saw active service, but was "capable in his duties".

+Grajera was appointed as Commandant of the Presidio of San Diego on October 19, 1793.
+George Vancouver visited San Diego Bay approximately a month later as part of the Vancouver Expedition and was greeted by Grajera and others.

 Grajera had no family and his illicit relationships with the women of the presidio, and excessive use of alcohol, caused some scandal.
-He resigned temporarily on August 23, 1799, but never resumed his office.
+He resigned on August 23, 1799, and never resumed his office.